AY2526S1-CS2113-T10-3/tp/docs/DeveloperGuide.md

 * Prefer command-line interfaces for quick data entry
 * Need to avoid timetable clashes when planning their schedule
 * Want to access and share course reviews with peers
+* Want to rate courses and see average ratings to inform module selection
 * Are comfortable with typing commands and structured input formats

 ### Value proposition